Honey Baked Ham Recipe: Make This Delicious Copycat at Home

 a slice of homemade honey baked ham in front of the ham.

-The best way to enjoy HoneyBaked ham is at room temperature or straight from the fridge, but some people prefer their ham a little warmer than that.
-If you fall into this group, here is how to heat a honey baked ham the right way.
+The best way to enjoy HoneyBaked ham is at room temperature or straight from the fridge, but some people prefer it a little warmer.
+If you fall into this group, here is how to heat a Honey Baked ham the right way.

 1. Slice the ham into serving portions.
 Heating an entire ham can dry it out.

-2. Wrap the slices of ham in aluminum foil and place in a 300-degree oven until warm.
-Depending on the thickness of the ham, reheating should take between 5 and 15 minutes,
+2. Wrap the slices of ham in aluminum foil and place in a 300°F oven until warm.
+Depending on the thickness of the ham, reheating should take between 5 and 15 minutes.

-3. Make sure to consume any honey baked ham that you heat immediately and throw out any leftovers.
+3. Make sure to heat any honey-baked ham immediately and throw out any leftovers.

 • With eggs.
 Chopped and stuffed inside an omelet, as part of Eggs Benedict, or fried and served with sunny-side-up eggs, you can beat ham and eggs.